 - Associate (Pending admission to the Mass.
 Bar)

-Daniel W. Hartman is an associate (pending admission to the Massachusetts Bar) in Nutter’s Litigation Department and a member of the firm’s Banking and Financial Services group.
-Dan represents a broad range of financial ...
+Daniel W. Hartman is an associate in Nutter’s Litigation Department and a member of the firm’s Banking and Financial Services group.
+Dan represents a broad range of financial institutions in examinations, investigations, and ...

 - Senior Editor, Co-Chair, Business Litigation Practice Group